xinadi/QML.jl/README.md

 ## JuliaCanvas
 QML.jl provides a custom QML type named `JuliaCanvas` which presents a canvas to be painted via a julia callback function.
 This approach avoids the MIME content encoding overhead of the JuliaDisplay approach.

-Example use in QML from the `plot` example:
+Example use in QML from the `canvas` example:
  ```qml
  JuliaCanvas {
    id: circle_canvas